-The quick answer is, yes: You may refuse the field sobriety and/or Breathalyzer tests when stopped or arrested under suspicion of DUAC or DUI in Fort Mill & Greenville, South Carolina.
+The quick answer is, yes: You may refuse the field sobriety and/or Breathalyzer tests when stopped or arrested under suspicion of DUAC or DUI in Rock Hill & Greenville, South Carolina.

 At the David W. Martin Law Group, our criminal defense attorneys in Greenville know that refusal comes with immediate consequences.